jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 Emulation of coroutine, named "coactivity" to follow the ooRexx vocabulary.
 This is not a "real" coroutine implementation, because it's based on ooRexx threads and synchronization.
 But at least you have all the functionalities of a stackful asymmetric coroutine (resume + yield).

+A stackful coroutine is a coroutine able to suspend its execution from within nested calls.
+That's why .threadLocal is needed.
+The goal is to retrieve the coactivity instance from any invocation and send it the message yield (this instance is at the origin of the invocations stack, but is not passed as a parameter to the invocations). myCoactivity~start  <--------------+
+    invocation                     |
+        invocation                 |
+            ...                    |
+                invocation : .Coactivity~yield()

 A coactivity remembers its internal state.
 It can be called several times, the execution is resumed after the last executed .yield[].